aroberge/reeborg-world-creation/README.md

 If you do find that some explanations are missing or too brief to be of much use, please contact me with your suggestions so that I can improve the book.

 The very last part of this book is a series of appendices.
-The most interesting of those is likely going to be the the list of worlds that include all relevant examples described in this book to which **My hope is that I will be able to add examples provided by people like you**!
+The most interesting of those is likely going to be the list of worlds that includes all relevant examples described in this book. **My hope is that I will be able to add examples provided by people like you**!

 ## A brief word about me